 The Kilgobnet National School Biddy which features in this blog post functions as a fundraising activity for school running costs.
 At this point I must declare my bias as I’m the Chairperson of the school’s Board of Management.
 The school’s 5th and 6th classes have their own Biddy groups and they fund-raise for charities.

 The Biddy is led by a captain who decides on the route and houses to visit, and asks permission to enter each house.
 In some cases the group gets a specific invite to a house or public venue.
 The Captain carries the group’s sign and is followed by a person holding the Biddy doll, an effigy of St. Brigid.
 Once inside, the group entertains the residents and departs with a donation.

 The Biddy costume comprises of white trousers and shirt with green and red trimmings.
 Participants attach a small St. Brigid’s cross over the heart position on their shirts.
 The costume’s pièce de résistance is the straw Biddy hat, the making of which is a craft in itself.

 Weather is no impediment to this Biddy group although excess rain can damage musical instruments.
 Kilgobnet’s Biddy comprises of 20-30 people and the camaraderie is obvious.
 The enthusiasm in both participation and in receiving the Biddy is immense as is the stamina needed by its members to entertain for hours on end.

 It’s astonishing to see a sizeable amount of artistic talent in an area with such a small population but this is the result of Kilgobnet’s holistic school ethos.
 Above all, activities such as the Biddy are part and parcel of our heritage and culture, and the preservation of this tradition is a testament to the strength and spirit of this small but big-hearted community.
-Long may this community and tradition continue.
+Long may this community and tradition last.